Al Thake: Professional career

-The National Association became the first professional baseball league in 1871.
+The National Association became the first fully professional baseball league in 1871.
 The Atlantics joined the league in 1872.
 Thake played outfield for the team.
 He made his debut on June 13, recording a hit in five at bats as the Atlantics were defeated 17–7 by the Baltimore Canaries.
-On July 29, he had a career-high four runs batted in (RBI), though the effort came in a 17–12 loss to the Boston Red Stockings.
-He had three RBI on August 6 in a 15–8 victory over the Middletown Mansfields.
+On July 29, he had a career-high four runs batted in (RBIs), though the effort came in a 17–12 loss to the Boston Red Stockings.
+He had three RBIs on August 6 in a 15–8 victory over the Middletown Mansfields.
 Thake's only appearance at a position other than left field came on August 22, when he played second base during part of a 15–4 loss to the New York Mutuals.
 In his last game of the season, on August 28, he had a hit, a run scored, and an RBI in a 26–12 loss to the Philadelphia Athletics.

 Death

 Bob Ferguson served as Thake's manager during his time with the Atlantics, and he helped arrange a benefit game to raise money for Thake's mother after Thake's death.

-On September 1, 1872, Thake and a friend went fishing at Fort Hamilton, near where the Verrazano-Narrows Bridge is now located.
+On September 1, 1872, Thake and a friend went fishing at Fort Hamilton, near where the Verrazzano–Narrows Bridge is now located.
 They had just caught a fish when a wave forced Thake into the water.
 The New York Post reported that he was caught in fishing nets, while The New York Times stated that the current swept him away.
-Whatever the case, he drowned, and his body was later discovered on the banks of Bass Creek in Raritan Bay.
-He was just 22 years old and 20 days shy of what would have been his 23rd birthday.
+He drowned, and his body was later discovered on the banks of Bass Creek in Raritan Bay.
+He was 22 years old.

 The Atlantics postponed their game against the Brooklyn Eckfords on September 2, and both teams flew flags at half mast at their baseball fields.
 On September 10, Thake's funeral was held at his mother's home, following which he was buried at Green-Wood Cemetery in Brooklyn.
 Thake's teammate and manager Bob Ferguson arranged a benefit game on October 23 to help raise money to cover Mrs. Thake's expenses.
 Former members of the Brooklyn Atlantics and members of the 1869 Cincinnati Red Stockings played against each other in the game.
 Notable participants included future Hall of Fame members Albert Spalding, George Wright, and Harry Wright.
 Weather was poor the day of the game, causing the proceeds to total about $300.

 Career statistics and reputation

-In 18 games (78 at bats), Thake batted .295 with 14 runs scored, 23 hits, 2 doubles, 2 triples, 0 home runs, 15 RBI, and 2 stolen bases.
+In 18 games (78 at bats), Thake batted .295 with 14 runs scored, 23 hits, 2 doubles, 2 triples, 0 home runs, 15 RBIs, and 2 stolen bases.
 In The Cooperstown Chronicles (2014), Frank Russo writes, "His .295 lifetime batting average suggests that he might have had a promising career ahead of him."
 Thake was well-liked by his contemporaries, both those he played baseball with and those he knew from his personal life.
 They thought he had exemplary character.